| Accessories |

 - Symmetrical Ambidextrous Design: The housing of the OptimaX Trackball provides users with the freedom to easily switch between right or left-handed use.
 Users can use the OS Control Panel settings to switch the Left and Right Click functions.

-- Integral Wrist Support: The OptimaX Trackball offers a large surface on which to rest the heel of the hand.
+- Integrated Wrist Support: The OptimaX Trackball offers a large surface on which to rest the heel of the hand.
 This means that the wrist can be maintained in a neutral position, reducing the risk of wrist extension and also permitting users to relax and allow the wrist to rest.

 - Large Trackball: The large 51 mm, free-running ball ensures that cursor control requires nominal effort.
 Although the ball has significant mass it will still move with a minimal amount force.
 A speed control setting enables users to cycle through 4 levels of performance, choosing the one which best meets their needs at any time.